zlogic/cybervision/README.md

 `--interpolation=<none|delaunay>` is an optional argument to specify an interpolation mode, for example `--interpolation=none` or `--interpolation=delaunay`.
 `none` means that interpolation is disabled, `delaunay` uses [Delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation).

-`--min-angle-cos=<cos-value>` is an optional argument to specify the minimum cos value between a polygon normal and the camera forward vector, for example `--min-angle-cos=0.1`.
-Increasing this ensures that steep slopes will be discarded; setting this to 0.0 will keep all polygons and produce an "extruded" look.
-If not specified, will use the default 0.1 value.

 `--projection=<parallel|perspective>` is an optional argument to specify a projection mode, for example `--projection=parallel` or `--projection=perspective`.
 `parallel` projection should be used for images from a scanning electron microscope, `perspective` should be used for photos from a regular camera.